casadoj/lisflood-water_bodies/docs/calibration_US.md

 ***Figure 9**.
 Maps of the parameters optimized in the calibration SCEUA-QS.
 To avoid spurious parameterizations, reservoirs with a combined KGE (outflow & storage) lower than 0 were removed.*

 There is only a clear pattern that affects the reservoirs in the South-East.
-A fair number of the reservoirs in this area show a surprisingly low flood storage ($FF_f$), which means that either a large volume of the reservoir is the freeboard in case of flood, or the reservoir capacity is erroneously large.
+A fair number of the reservoirs in this area show a surprisingly low flood storage ($FF_f$), which means that either a large volume of the reservoir is leaft as freeboard in case of flood, or the reservoir capacity is erroneously large.
 Most of the reservoirs in this same area of the country also show relative high values of normal storage ($\alpha$), which means that the normal storage zone covers a large proportion of the usable reservoir storage.

 ## 5 Conclusions